 No, riding a bike on the sidewalk is prohibited if you’re thirteen years or older.
 Unless you’ve gotten explicit permission to ride on the sidewalk, you should only move in the specified bicycle lanes or on the street.
 However, if you must use the sidewalk, then walk alongside your bike.

 Can You Pass Vehicles on the Right?

-Also, remember to stay off the left side of the road because riding there isn’t only illegal but also very dangerous.
+Also, remember to stay off the road user the left side of the road when cycling because riding there isn’t only illegal but also very dangerous.

 All in all, communicating with others while riding your bike is necessary to protect you from getting hurt or killed on the road.
-And bike hand signals were invented as a method to do just that.
-They’re capable of alerting any driver or cyclist near you to your intentions by moving your left or right arm.
+And bike hand signals were invented as a method to make road cyclists do just that.
+They’re capable of alerting any driver or cyclist near you to your direction and intentions by moving your left or right arm.

 So, don’t forget to signal.
-And always obey traffic laws to limit the risk to yourself and clear yourself from any blame in case of an accident.
+And always obey traffic laws to a point to limit the risk to yourself and clear yourself from any blame in case of an accident.

 Q1: What is the importance of bike hand signals?

 A1: Bike hand signals are essential to prevent accidents that can occur due to misunderstandings and miscommunications between bicyclists, car drivers, and other road users.
 They function similarly to brake lights and turn indicators in motor vehicles, allowing cyclists to communicate their intended movements to those around them.

 Q2: What are the basic hand signals every biker should know?